 Heartworm is a roundworm parasite that is transmitted to dogs through mosquitos.
-Preventative medicine is the best way to keep your pet protected from heartworm, but if your dog contracts this disease, consultation with your vet is essential.
+Preventative medicine, like Iverhart, Advantage Multi, or Tri Heart Plus, is the best way to keep your pet protected from heartworm, but if your dog contracts this disease, consultation with your vet is essential.

 Most dogs with heartworm can undergo some form of treatment, but they should be evaluated for heart, liver, and kidney function first to assess certain risks.
 Some dogs with heartworm can fight the disease off without treatment, but the risk of death or serious damage to your pet’s health is high.